IO-workshop/IO-workshop.github.io/_pages/about.md

 **Workshop format:**

 We strongly encourage all participants read the papers before the workshop.
 Papers and the Zoom link will be circulated via our mailing list each week (see below).
-The workshop takes place on Tuesdays at 11 am (EST).
+The Fall 2025 workshop is tentatively planned for Thursdays (time TBD, EST).

 Job Market Talks: 35-40 minutes presentation, 45 minutes Q&A.